John T. Olson

 John T. Olson (April 7, 1929 – February 26, 2011) was a brigadier general in the United States Air Force.

 Biography

 Early life

-He was born on April 7, 1929, in Iowa City, Iowa.
-He graduated from Cedar Falls High School in the respective city and then attended the United States Military Academy where, in 1952, he graduated with a bachelor's degree.
+Olson was born on April 7, 1929, in Iowa City, Iowa.
+He graduated from Cedar Falls High School and then attended the United States Military Academy where in 1952 he graduated with a bachelor's degree.

 Military career

 After graduation, he completed both Basic and Advanced Pilot Training.
 Subsequently, he became part of the 57th Fighter-Interceptor Squadron stationed at Presque Isle Air Force Base in Presque Isle, Maine.
 He was transferred to Greenland's Thule Air Base, and was active until 1956.

 First return to civilian life

 After leaving active duty, Olson enrolled in the Massachusetts Institute of Technology, and earned his master's degree in aeronautical engineering in 1959.
 During his time in the civilian realm, he went to work for the North American Aviation Company in Ohio, and became a project manager for the AVCO Systems Division while there.